 We love hearing your stories and seeing your photos!
 Check out our entire fan photo gallery and upload your photos.

-Austria's imperial capital city of Vienna sits in the east of the country on the Danube River, Europe's second longest river.
-Vienna, Austria's largest city, blends together historic traditions with modern architecture seamlessly.
-From towering palaces and cozy cafes and restaurants teeming with delicious Viennese cuisine to the classical notes of Mozart and Strauss filling the air, Vienna offers a special charm to its locals and travelers from around the world.
+Austria's imperial capital city, Vienna, sits east of the country on the Danube River, Europe's second-longest river.
+Vienna, Austria's largest city, seamlessly blends historical traditions with modern architecture.
+From towering palaces, cozy cafes, and restaurants teeming with delicious Viennese cuisine to the classical notes of Mozart and Strauss filling the air, Vienna offers a unique charm to its locals and travelers worldwide.

 - Schönbrunn Palace

-Once the main summer residence of the royal family, the Habsburgs, the Schönbrunn Palace stands as one of the most significant architectural, cultural, and historic monuments in Austria.
-Located in the capital city of Vienna, this magnificent palace is home to a total of 1,441 rooms, full of ornate pieces of art, decorated cathedral ceilings, and a classic, royal atmosphere throughout.
-Since the 1950s, the Schönbrunn Palace has been an incredibly popular tourist attraction, where visitors are allowed to explore 45 of its grand rooms.
+Once the primary summer residence of the royal family, the Habsburgs, the Schönbrunn Palace stands as one of the most significant architectural, cultural, and historical monuments in Austria.
+Located in the capital city of Vienna, this magnificent palace is home to 1,441 rooms full of ornate pieces of art, decorated cathedral ceilings, and a classic, royal atmosphere.
+Since the 1950s, the Schönbrunn Palace has been a top-rated tourist attraction, allowing visitors to explore 45 of its grand rooms.

 - Classical Music

 They don't call Vienna the "City of Music" for nothing!
 Dance your way through Austria, known as the birthplace of classical music, as you follow in the footsteps of Mozart, Strauss, Beethoven, and more.
 Looking for a must-do when in Vienna?
 Attend a classical music concert in the historic Kursalon Hall, built in the beautiful Italian Renaissance style, or waltz your way into a grand ball as you sway to the mesmerizing compositions.